 5. Turn heat off and set for 45 minutes (can be more or less depending on size of chicken)

-6. Remove chicken from stock and cool down completely in ice bath to allow for chicken meat texture to be more smooth.
+6. Restaurant Method: Remove chicken from stock and cool down completely in ice bath to allow for chicken meat texture to be more smooth.
+Mom Method: Immediately rub chicken down with salt.

 8. Shred chicken meat into strips